 With a limited ability to travel throughout 2020, it’s little wonder that the minds of many have turned to the allure of foreign countries and different cultures, whether it be planning that next luxury trip or immersing yourself in new traditions.
 One culture that has seen a particular increase in interest throughout the year is that of Korea – with more Google searches on the topic being made than ever before.

 So, just why has this culture become such a topic of intrigue?
 Its rich history and culture may have something to do with it.
 Here, we take a look into this fascinating nation and all that makes it so interesting.

 Our prediction?
-You’ll be booking 2021 flights there – First Class, of course – just as soon as you’ve finished reading.
+You’ll be booking some flights there – First Class, of course – just as soon as you’ve finished reading.

 The Korean wave

 When Korean culture is discussed in the UK, it essentially refers to the South Korean facet only.
 With a rich history dating back as far as 2333 BC, each of the country’s prominent eras, which include the Gojoseon, Goguryeo, Joseon, Colonial Rule (Japan) – not to mention, of course, the eventual division of the north and the south into two countries, have had a deep-rooted impact on the culture of modern Korea – with the knock-on effects still evident today.

 The cultural colours of these two countries are reflected in many areas when the Korean culture is observed and studied.
 However, despite being influenced, Korean culture exhibits unique characteristics of its own that makes it naturally appealing and interesting.

 Since the 1990s, the world has witnessed a spike in the popularity of the Korean culture, commonly known as Hallyu wave or the Korean wave.
 The initial spread started in the pan-Asian regions, followed by rapid development in the Western world.